working toward "a good life"

-Only 10% of households are within 15 minutes’ travel time of a health clinic,
+Only 10% of households are within 15 minutes’ travel time of a clinic

-Only 22% have access to safe and drinkable water
+Only 22% of households have access to safe and drinkable water

-Only 19% have access to use of electricity for lighting
+Only 19% of households have access to electricity for lighting

 Northern Kwazulu-Natal has one of the highest HIV infection rates in the world.
 Adolescents growing up in the uMkhanyakude and King Cethswaho districts have almost a 50% chance of contracting HIV during their lifetime and eventually dying from the disease.
 Fifteen percent of female high-school students are infected with HIV by the time they graduate and many more will contract other sexually transmitted infections; twenty-five percent will be pregnant.